rescrv/blue/biometrics/README.md

 biometrics
 ==========

-Biometrics provide the vitals of a process in the form of counters, gauges, moments, and T-digests.
+Biometrics provide the vitals of a process in the form of counters, gauges, moments, and histograms.
 Collectively, these sensors paint a picture of what's happening within a process in timeseries form.

+For a prometheus-compatible emitter, see [biometrics_prometheus](https://crates.io/crates/biometrics_prometheus).

 Status
 ------